 As a result of the success of this project, Trent & Dove subsequently embarked on a second phase of heating system upgrades to ensure more of their tenants benefited from this reliable renewable technology.

 The success of this project has led to a successful combined campaign led by Trent & Dove Housing and Kensa to encourage other social housing providers to follow Trent & Dove’s example using their project as a blueprint.

-Completed over a three month period, the Trent & Dove scheme features clusters of shared ground loop arrays over fifteen sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside twenty years of Non Domestic Renewable Heat Incentive (RHI) income.
+Completed over a three month period, the Trent & Dove scheme features clusters of shared ground loop arrays over fifteen sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside twenty years of Non Domestic Renewable Heat Incentive (RHI – this scheme has closed) income.

 Each bungalow received a 6kW Kensa Shoebox heat pump and new hot water cylinder and radiators in place of its previous night storage heating.